realapire/geoguessr-cheat/README.md

    - After installing the extension, navigate to a GeoGuessr game session.
    - The extension will automatically detect and extract the coordinates of the current location.
    - Press `Ctrl + Shift` (ICON WITH EYE) to display a popup alert with the human-readable location information.
-   - Press `Ctrl + Space` (ICON WITH PIN) will automatically pin the location on the map.
+   - Press `Ctrl + Space` (ICON WITH PIN) will automatically pin the location on the map (press on a location very near the placed pin otherwise u will keep getting the highest score).